nalin0503/FYP_ImageMorpher/README.md

 4) use auto image captioning for better initialisation of target images' prompts (can do manually too.. but to remove this req),
 5) then generate intermediates using text prompt interpolation (below)
 6)  weighting the linear combi seems interesting (so weight the lora params and then addd... like an alpha for that (Check lcm-lora image morphing))
 7) Colour correction methods on the final morph video to make it seem smoother, higher fidelity.
+    7.1) between keyframes based on colour, sharpness properties to make it seem smoother ?
+(Test)

 explore aidi instead of DDIM for inversion? no.